Kichijōji Station: Station layout

 The Keio station consists of two elevated side platforms serving two terminating tracks.

 Platforms

 History

 Kichijōji Station opened on 30 December 1899.
 The Keio station opened on 1 April 1934.

 From 22 February 2013, station numbering was introduced on Keio lines, with Kichijōji Station becoming "IN17".

+In 2017, the city of Musashino erected a statue of Hanako, a deceased elephant from the local Inokashira Park Zoo, by the northern exit.
+The statue was paid for by donations and, in subsequent years, dressed up as part of the mid-winter light festivals.

 Passenger statistics

 In fiscal 2019, the JR station was used by an average of 141,849 passengers daily (boarding passengers only) making it the 22nd busiest JR East station.
 Over the same fiscal year, the Keio station was used by an average of 146,901 passengers daily (exiting and entering passengers).

 The passenger figures for previous years are as shown below.